jnoriega232/configure-ad/README.md

 - Log back into Client-1 using Microsoft Remote Desktop as our original local admin "labuser"
 	- Right-click the start menu and select System
-		- On the right hand side, select Rename this PC (advanced) > Change > Under Member of, select domain > type mydomain.com > OK
+		- On the right hand side, select Rename this PC (advanced) > Change > Under Member of, select domain > enter: mydomain.com > OK
 			- Username: mydomain.com\jane_admin
 			- Type in password and select OK
 - You must restart your computer to apply these changes > select Restart Now